Biology (BIOL)

 Transfer: Transfers to CSU only

-BIOL 295BH Biological Research II - Experimental Design (4.0 Units)
+BIOL 295BH Biological Research II - Experimental½design (4.0 Units)

 Students who would like to further explore biological research will use various research techniques following the scientific method.
 During this course, many essential elements of research will be stressed, such as literature review, writing a research proposal and conducting an experiment.
-Undergraduate research helps students develop valuable skills, and provides an opportunity to apply scientific knowledge in the context of "real world" problems.
+Undergraduate research helps students develop valuable skills, and provides an opportunity to apply scientific knowledge in the context of real world problems.

 Prerequisite(s): BIOL 100, BIOL 107, or BIOL 201, Minimum grade C